 The ongoing challenge across care environments.

-Pressure injuries continue to be a serious challenge across all care environments.
-With increased age, rising acuity levels, complex underlying diseases, and decreased mobility levels, the risk for developing pressure injuries increases significantly.
+Pressure ulcers continue to be a serious challenge across all care environments.
+With increased age, rising acuity levels, complex underlying diseases, and decreased mobility levels, the risk of developing pressure injuries increases significantly.

 Pressure injuries continue to be a serious challenge across all care environments.
-You can significantly reduce risk by increasing pressure injury awareness amongst staff, making risk assessments systematically, and providing the right support surface to the right patient at the right time1 for vulnerable residents and patients 24 hours a day.
+You can significantly reduce risks by increasing pressure injury awareness amongst staff, conducting risk assessments systematically, and providing the right support surface to the right patient at the right time1 for vulnerable residents and patients 24 hours a day.

 - Skin Inspection